World leaders address the United Nations General Assembly | ExBulletin

-British Prime Minister Boris Johnson, Vietnamese President Nguyen Xuan Phuc and President of Malawi Lazaro McCarthy Chakwella are among world leaders to address the United Nations General Assembly on Wednesday.
+British Prime Minister Boris Johnson, Vietnamese President Nguyen Xuan Phuc and Malawi President Lazarus McCarthy Chakwera are among the world leaders who are in turn due to address the United Nations General Assembly on Wednesday.

-In the days leading up to his speech, Johnson stressed the need to take action to tackle climate change, saying global economic recovery “must be anchored in green growth”.
+Johnson stressed in the days leading up to his speech the need to take action to tackle climate change, arguing that a global economic recovery must be anchored in green growth.

-In a Twitter post on Monday, Johnson said rich countries benefit from polluting growth and “have a duty to help developing countries grow their economies in an environmentally responsible and sustainable way.”
-There are. “
+Rich countries have benefited from growth that has resulted in pollution and now have a duty to help developing countries grow their economies in a green and sustainable way, Johnson said in a Twitter post on Monday.

-Johnson’s speech took place the day after he met US President Joe Biden at the White House.
+Johnson’s speech comes a day after meeting US President Joe Biden at the White House.

-The fight against climate change will be held on Tuesday in a separate meeting with President Alejandro Giammati of Guatemala and President Juan Orlando Hernandez of Honduras and UN Secretary General Antonio Guterres ahead of his address to the General Assembly on Wednesday.
-It was one of the talking points.
+The fight against climate change was among the topics of discussion in separate meetings held Tuesday by UN Secretary-General Antonio Guterres with Guatemalan President Alejandro Giammattei and Honduran President Juan Orlando Hernandez ahead of their speeches to the General Assembly on Wednesday. .

-Other speakers on Wednesday include Spanish Prime Minister Pedro Sanchez, Ukrainian President Volodimir Zelensky, Ghanaian President Nana Akfoad, Saudi Arabian King Salman, Sierra Leonean President Julius Maadabio and Norwegian Prime Minister Erna Solberg. to augment.
+Other speakers on Wednesday include Spanish Prime Minister Pedro Sanchez, Ukrainian President Volodymyr Zelenskyy, Ghanaian President Nana Akufo-Addo, Saudi King Salman, Sierra Leonean President Julius Maada Bio and Norwegian Prime Minister Erna Solberg.

-About 100 people attended this year’s conference in New York after the coronavirus pandemic prevented the head of state from attending last year’s General Assembly.
-Others choose to stay at home and convey their remarks through recordings.
+After the coronavirus pandemic prevented heads of state from attending last year’s General Assembly meetings, around 100 are attending this year’s session in New York.
+Others choose to stay at home and deliver their remarks via a recording.

-The pre-recorded speeches on Wednesday are Venezuelan President Nicolas Maduro, Indonesian President Joko Widodo, Jordanian King Abdullah and President Kassym-Jomart Tokaev.
+Among those who gave pre-recorded speeches on Wednesday were Venezuelan President Nicolas Maduro, Indonesian President Joko Widodo, King Abdullah of Jordan and Kazakh President Kassym-Jomart Tokayev.

 |